sunainamishra/microsoft-graph-docs/api-reference/beta/api/user-list-transitivememberof.md

 588

-### Example 5: Use $search to get transitive membership in groups with display names that contain the letters 'tier' including a count of returned objects
+### Example 4: Use $search and OData cast to get transitive membership in groups with display names that contain the letters 'tier' including a count of returned objects

 #### Request